-Stretching of the abdominal skin with a gain in weight or pregnancy causes a loss of skin elasticity.
-It may also cause tearing of the skin tissues leading to stretch marks.
-These changes are often permanent despite an appropriate diet, exercise and weight loss.
-Surgical scars of the abdomen may also alter its appearance.
+The appearance of the abdomen changes over time.
+Weight gain and pregnancy may stretch the abdominal skin and cause a loss of skin elasticity.
+This skin stretching can tear the tissues and create stretch marks.
+The skin changes are often permanent t despite following an appropriate diet, exercising well and losing weight .
+Surgical scars of the abdomen can also alter the tummy appearance.

-During your consultation, we will carefully analyze your abdomen noting any scars, the skin quality and quantity, any fat deposits, muscle tone, and the presence or absence of hernias.
+During your consultation, we will carefully examine your abdomen noting any scars, the abdominal skin quality and quantity, , the abdominal muscle tone and position, the presence or absence of hernias and any fat deposits along with the fat location.
 Abdominal fat is either located below the skin or within the abdominal cavity.
-Only fat below the skin may be safetly removed with plastic surgery.
+Only fat below the skin may be safely removed with cosmetic surgery.
 The ideal candidate for an abdominoplasty is a healthy, non-smoker, who has no upper abdominal scars and who has maintained their current weight for at least 6 months.

 We tailor the type of surgery to your physique.
 In general, the operation requires a lower abdominal scar extending from one hip to the other, as well as a scar around the navel.
 The underlying muscles may be tightened to redefine the abdominal outline.
 The skin and soft tissues are stretched, pulled down, and the surplus removed.
-Liposuction is often used in combination with an abdominoplasty, to eliminate specific fat deposits such as love handles.
-A mini-abdominoplasty is a smaller variation of the procedure and can be peformed in situations where there is less abdominal skin to be removed.
+Liposuction is often used in combination with an abdominoplasty to eliminate specific fat deposit such as love handles.
+A mini-abdominoplasty is a smaller variation of the procedure and can be performed when there is less abdominal skin to be removed.
 We will show you before and after photographs of the procedure during your consultation.

 After the operation, we recommend that you wear a supportive abdominal binder for the recovery period of 4 to 6 weeks.
-The risks of the procedure include scars, infection, hematoma (bleeding with the abdomen), seroma (a collection of clear fluid within the abdomen), deep vein thrombosis (blood clots within the legs), and pulmonary embolism.
+The risks of the procedure include scars, infection, hematoma (bleeding with the abdomen), seroma (a collection of clear fluid below the abdomen skin), deep vein thrombosis (blood clots in the legs), and pulmonary embolism.
 These will be discussed with you during your consultation.
-Rest assured, we take all necessary precautions to avoid any serious complications following this procedure.
+Rest assured, we take all necessary precautions to avoid any serious complications that can arise following this procedure.

 Please visit the following website for examples of this operation: www.surgery.org/public/photos/tummy_tuck